firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 I wanted to ask her if she’d done it yet.
 I thought that’s how I’d lose her — we would be separated in untold ways, and she would belong to someone, probably a boy who could bring her what we called a “normal for fish-town” life.

-She turned to me wide-eyed and said, “Shhhhh...”
+She turned to me wide-eyed and said, “Shhhhh....”

 My heart went flip like the little summer fish in the pool.
 “What?”
 I hissed back.